MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 ## About MyLife

+Hello and welcome to the MyLife Open Dev Sessions exciting new `Diary Bot Series`

+I'm Erik Jespersen, president, co-founder and currently the senior architect and lone developer.
+Looking to change that and hoping to get you interested in what AI can do for you and for all of us.

+Thanks so much for joining me today, I hope you find this valuable.
+If you do, I'll invite you at the end to help collaborate on this epic project.

 MyLife is a 501c3 nonprofit member organization that offers its membership an intelligent platform that helps them tell and preserve their cherished memories, stories, media, and ideas for posterity, and allows them to experience past human narratives.
 Good news, membership is free to any humans, but only; no corporations, no ai's, no fictional characters.
 Our intelligent platform is built by humans for humans.
 And that's a bit of what we're here to talk about.
 What does it mean: AI for all of us?

-Let me show you.

 ## About MyLife Platform